At least 12 killed as Somalia hotel siege enters second day | Law-Order

 They had also bombed out the stairs to make it harder to access certain floors, he said.
 As the siege entered its second day on Saturday evening, authorities had secured 95% of the building, the state broadcaster Somali National Television said.
 The broadcaster did not give an updated number of casualties.

-Those battling the militants inside the hotel include Gaashan, a paramilitary force specialising in counter-insurgency, a senior official told Reuters.
+Those battling the militants inside the hotel include Gaashan, a paramilitary force specialising in counter-insurgency, a former security official familiar with the force told Reuters.
 The detonations sent huge plumes of smoke over the busy junction on Friday night, and the sound of gunfire still crackled across the capital on Saturday evening.

 Explosions were heard on Friday night as government forces tried to wrest control of the hotel back from the militants, witnesses said.
 Large sections of the hotel were destroyed by the fighting, they said.